zrs233/ursula/README.md

 ### Vagrant

-If you're running `Vagrant` we have a wrapper script that stands up the appropriate vagrant environment, saves it as an ssh config and then calls `ursula` for you.
+If you're running `Vagrant`, we have a wrapper script that stands up the appropriate vagrant environment, saves it as an ssh config, and then calls `ursula` for you.

 To deploy your `allinone` environment via `Vagrant` simply run: